 Upon successful completion of CULN 115, the student should be able to:

-- 1. Apply the principles of menu planning and layout to the development of menus for a variety of types of facilities and service. - 2.
-Practice standards in behavior, grooming and dress that reflect the mature work attitude expected of industry professionals. - 3.
+- Apply the principles of menu planning and layout to the development of menus for a variety of facilities and service. - 2.
 Demonstrate sustainability practices as a means for controlling operating costs and for being good environmental stewards.